Tryny8/holbertonschool-shell/permissions/README.md

 Exercice 0: Create a script that switches the current user to the user betty Exercice 1: Write a script that prints the effective username of the current user.
 Exercice 2: Write a script that prints all the groups the current user is part of.
-Exercice 3:
+Exercice 3: Write a script that changes the owner of the file hello to the user betty.
-Write a script that changes the owner of the file hello to the user betty.Exercice 4:
+Exercice 4: Write a script that creates an empty file called hello.
 Exercice 5:
 Exercice 6:
 Exercice 7:
 Exercice 8: